Darius Campbell Danesh: 2001–2004: Pop Idol and Dive In

-2002–2004: "Colourblind" and Dive In

-The first single written by Campbell Danesh, "Colourblind", was released on 29 July 2002 and entered the UK singles chart at number 1, staying at the top of the charts for two weeks; it was certified silver.
+The first single written by Danesh, "Colourblind", was released on 29 July 2002 and entered the UK singles chart at number 1, staying at the top of the charts for two weeks; it was certified silver.
 It became certified gold on 1 May 2020.
 His debut album, Dive In, was certified platinum in the UK in 2004, charting at number 6 on the UK Albums Chart during the competitive pre-Christmas sales period.
 He subsequently had five UK top ten singles.

 He wrote all 12 songs on the Dive In album, and produced one of the tracks, "Better Than That", whilst collaborating with a number of other producers, such as The Misfits and The Matrix on the other tracks.
 Steve Lillywhite was executive producer on the album.
-Campbell Danesh, then performing as Darius Danesh, supported Shakira on her world tour and went on to complete his own sell-out UK Dive In tour.
+Danesh, then performing as Darius Danesh, supported Shakira on her world tour and went on to complete his own sell-out UK Dive In tour.

 The Dive In tour took place in April and May 2003.
 The fifteen dates scheduled for May expanded to twenty three dates on public demand.

-2004–2008: Sink or Swim, Live Twice and Chicago
+2004–2008: Live Twice and other ventures

 His book Sink or Swim, about the perils of the music business, was a Sunday Times best seller.
 He contributed to the War Child charity album with Coldplay and Oasis.
 He also headlined in India with Alanis Morissette.
 After receiving news that his father was diagnosed with terminal cancer, he wrote and dedicated his second studio album Live Twice to Dr Booth Danesh, who later made a miraculous recovery.
 In 2005, the album's title-track Live Twice became his fifth top ten single.

-Campbell Danesh had two West End runs in Chicago during 2005–2006, and at 25, became the youngest actor to fill the role of Billy Flynn since the show first opened on Broadway in 1975.
+Danesh had two West End runs in Chicago during 2005–2006, and at 25, became the youngest actor to fill the role of Billy Flynn since the show first opened on Broadway in 1975.
 In 2007, after seeing Ewan McGregor in the role, he played the lead in Michael Grandage's Olivier Award-winning production of Guys and Dolls, starring as Sky Masterson.
 Later that year, he reprised his role of Billy Flynn for the 10th anniversary charity performance of Chicago in London, to benefit the charities Breast Cancer Haven and Breast Health Institute.

 In 2008, he returned to London's West End to play Rhett Butler in Sir Trevor Nunn's musical adaptation of Gone with the Wind.